skullernet/q2pro/README.md

 * recording from demos, forward and backward seeking
 * server side multiview demos and GTV capabilities

-For building Q2PRO, consult the INSTALL file.
+For building Q2PRO, consult the INSTALL.md file.

+Nightly Windows builds are available at https://skuller.net/q2pro/

 For information on using and configuring Q2PRO, refer to client and server manuals available in doc/ subdirectory.